-Figure 8: Reduction of the Run-up height

-The results for both the plates with the different opening size are quite similar.
+Figure 8: Reduction of the Run-up height The results for both the plates with the different opening size are quite similar.
 From the test results it can be seen that no clear trend can be observed from the graph showing the reduction of the run-up height.
 Further tests have shown that the reduction of the run-up height mainly depends on the surf similarity parameter [Algera, 2006].

-Figure 9: Reduction of the Run-up Volume

-The similarity of the reduction in volume indicates that the flow through the openings during the run-up tests is mainly quasi-stationary.
+Figure 9: Reduction of the Run-up Volume The similarity of the reduction in volume indicates that the flow through the openings during the run-up tests is mainly quasi-stationary.
 The plates, that resemble the Vetiver grass hedge in stationary flow, also resemble Vetiver grass well in run-up situations.
 The reduction of the run-up volume is above 55 % and is constant for the different run-up heights tested.
-This is in good agreement with the theory of [Algera, 2006].
+This is in good accordance with the theory from [Algera, 2006].
 Also for higher run-up heights than the heights tested the reduction of the run-up volume remains constant [Algera, 2006].
 Tests with plates with a blocking factor of 60% gave a reduction of 40% of the run-up volume.
+Experiments with real grass In order to investigate the real resistance of Vetiver a set of experiment were performed in in a 15m long and 0.4m wide rectangular glass-walled flume with the depth of 0.4m [Vu, 2007].